A 1997 movie by Paul W.S. Anderson

 Or as some like to call it, a very

 Not to be confused with Moral Event Horizon

 .
 Or, for that matter, the term for the region around a black hole from which light can no longer escape.
 For the game that was heavily

 This film provides examples of:

-Absent Aliens: Though it's implied there is something out there, no non-human life forms are ever seen.
+- Absent Aliens: Though it's implied there is something out there, no non-human life forms are ever seen.
 Unless you count the possessed-by-evil ship itself.

-Artistic License – Astronomy: Strangely averted, given the liberties taken with physics below: Neptune looks like Neptune should look; we see an accurate depiction of its moon Triton in the foreground as the Lewis and Clark enters the system; its small moon Nereid is briefly glimpsed, and Miller mentions that they are "three billion clicks from the nearest outpost," which happens to be the orbit of Saturn (perhaps a colony on Titan?).
+- Artistic License – Astronomy: Strangely averted, given the liberties taken with physics below: Neptune looks like Neptune should look; we see an accurate depiction of its moon Triton in the foreground as the Lewis and Clark enters the system; its small moon Nereid is briefly glimpsed, and Miller mentions that they are "three billion clicks from the nearest outpost," which happens to be the orbit of Saturn (perhaps a colony on Titan?).

-Artistic License – Physics: It's noted in the film that the FTL Drive the Event Horizon supposedly has can't work because of the Law of Relativity stating that FTL travel is impossible.
-William Weir, as he puts it, had to work around it, which is where Folding Space comes into play and the cause of everything that happen in the movie.
+- Artistic License – Physics: It's noted in the film that the FTL Drive the Event Horizon supposedly has can't work because of the Law of Relativity stating that FTL travel is impossible.
+William Weir, as he puts it, had to work around it, which is where Folding Space comes into play and the cause of everything that happens in the movie.
 To be specific, the ship's initial jump sent it to an infernal dimension of entropy and chaos, which not only caused the crew to kill themselves but irreversibly changed the ship in a way that causal and rational physics are incapable of defining, meaning all bets are off.
 It's also implied that even the survivors who made it back to Earth are still screwed, not just from having interacted with the ship, but from having spent so much time on the remaining chunk.
 Chaos Corruption at its most basic.

 "You break all the laws of physics, and you seriously think there wouldn't be a price?"